cloudmesh-community/book/chapters/prg/python/cloudmesh/introduction.md

 ---

-In this Chapter we like to introduce you to cloudmesh which provides you with a number of convenient methods to interface with the local system, but also with cloud services.
-We will start while focussing on some simple API's and than gradually introduce the cloudmesh shell which not only provides a shell, but also a commandline interface so you can use cloudmesh from a terminal.
+In this chapter, we like to introduce you to cloudmesh which provides you with a number of convenient methods to interface with the local system, but also with cloud services.
+We will start while focussing on some simple APIs and then gradually introduce the cloudmesh shell which not only provides a shell but also a command line interface so you can use cloudmesh from a terminal.
 This dual ability is quite useful as we can write cloudmesh scripts, but can also invoke the functionality from the terminal.
-This is quite an important distinction towards other tools that only allow commandline interfaces.
+This is quite an important distinction from other tools that only allow command line interfaces.

-Moreover we also show you that it is easy to create new commands and add them dynamically to the cloudmesh shell via simple pip installs.
+Moreover, we also show you that it is easy to create new commands and add them dynamically to the cloudmesh shell via simple pip installs.

-Cloudmesh is an evolving project and you have the opportunity to improve it if you see some features missing.
+Cloudmesh is an evolving project and you have the opportunity to improve if you see some features missing.

 The manual of cloudmesh can be found at